 Aside from some FCC filings, the Motorola XT907 has been a unknown quantity as we get closer to Moto's September 5th Verizon event.
 Now the details are in the open, and it's looking like the device will be called the RAZR M 4G LTE (yeah, that's a mouthful).
 This phone will be a small but welcome bump up from the current generation RAZR devices, but it's no RAZR HD.

 On the hardware side, the new RAZR phone will be running on a dual-core Qualcomm Snapdragon S4 MSM8960.
+That is a chip we see in a lot of devices these days, but it works very well with Qualcomm LTE radios.
 Read More

 We've just received an email from Motorola announcing an event to be held on September 5th in partnership with Verizon Wireless.
 We all know it's the RAZR HD, Moto.
 You can say it.
 Is it possible we'll see some other surprises from the new, leaner, meaner, Google-owed Moto?
 Sure, but given Verizon's inclusion on the invite, we're definitely leaning toward the HD being the star of the show.